 Riley wants city to take over completion of I-526

-Riley said today that he plans to ask City Council on Nov.
-13 to consider passing a resolution to request that Charleston County turn over the controversial project to the city.
+Riley said he plans to ask City Council on Nov.
+13 to consider passing a resolution to request that Charleston County turn over the project to the city.

-Charleston County Council Chairman Teddie Pryor said Riley contacted him to discuss the possibility of the city taking over the road project.
-But at least five of the nine County Council members would have to vote in favor of it, Pryor said.
+Charleston County Council Chairman Teddie Pryor, one of three council members in favor of I-526, said Riley contacted him to discuss the possibility of the city taking over the road project.
+For that to happen, a majority of County Council members would have to vote in favor of turning the project over to the city, he said.

 Pryor said Riley’s plan will be included in a list of options on what to do next about I-526, which County Council will consider at a Finance Committee Dec.
 13.